-I was three years in to my career as a chef.
-I’ve always felt vulnerable in my career, partially because our sense of accomplishement depends heavily on the opinions of others.
+I was three years into my career as a chef.
+I’ve always felt vulnerable in my career, partially because our sense of accomplishment depends heavily on the opinions of others.
 We want you to love our food.

 For days I wasn’t sure what I was going to prepare, and I was stressing out.
 I exhausted myself with different ideas and passed out on the couch.
 I went into a deep sleep and dreamed this dish into fruition.
 I woke up and scribbled a sketch of it onto a piece of paper.